Perspective | Biden speaking about systemic racism is a win. But the battle is just beginning.

 What’s so remarkable?
-Biden actually said it, out loud, in his victory speech, just hours after being declared winner over Republican incumbent Donald Trump.
+Biden actually said it, out loud, in his victory speech, just hours after being declared the winner over Republican incumbent Donald Trump.

 And many White people did not go berserk.

-Not like they did on those few occasions when President Barack Obama, the nation’s first Black president, tried to broach the subject of race.
+Not like they did on those few occasions when Barack Obama, the nation’s first Black president, tried to broach the subject of race.
 He was pilloried for holding a “beer summit” in the Rose Garden to help reconcile a racial conflict between a White cop and a Black Harvard professor.
 He was castigated for saying, “If I had a son, he’d look like Trayvon,” after unarmed 17-year-old Black youth Trayvon Martin was shot and killed by a neighborhood vigilante.

 The shooter, George Zimmerman, had the gall to say Obama had “overreached” by commenting on the killing.